jaapwalhout/data.table-tutorial-uros2018/README.md

 # Tutorial: Fast and efficient data manipulation with data.table

-At the **[uRos2018](https://www.aanmelder.nl/uros2018)** conference you will get a chance to become more familiar `data.table`.
+At the **[uRos2018](https://www.aanmelder.nl/uros2018)** conference you will get a chance to become more familiar with the [**data.table**-package](https://github.com/Rdatatable/data.table).

-The data.table package is known for its speed and memory efficiency.
+The **data.table** package is known for its speed and memory efficiency.
 It also has a bit of a learning curve.
-In this task oriented and hand-on tutorial you will get a head start with data.table and learn the beauty of its syntax.
-A􏰃er each explana􏰀on, you will be asked to solve a few exercises so you can internalize each concept.
+In this task oriented and hand-on tutorial you will get a head start with **data.table** and learn the beauty of its syntax.
+After each explanation, you will be asked to solve a few exercises so you can internalize each concept.

  - Date: **Wednesday, September 12, 2018**
  - Time: **9:00 - 12:30** (with 30 minute break)